 Our discussion and analysis of our financial condition and results of operations are based on our consolidated financial statements, which have been prepared in accordance with accounting principles generally accepted in the U.S. The preparation of these financial statements requires us to make estimates, assumptions and judgments that affect the amounts reported in our financial statements and the accompanying notes.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 Actual results may differ from these estimates.
-While our significant accounting policies are described in more detail in the notes to our consolidated financial statements included in the Company's prospectus dated June 26, 2007, we believe the following accounting policies to be the most critical to the judgments and estimates used in the preparation of our consolidated financial statements.
+While our significant accounting policies are described in more detail in the notes to our consolidated financial statements included in Item 1 of this Quarterly Report on Form 10-Q and our annual report on Form 10-K for the year ended December 31, 2007, we believe the following accounting policies to be the most critical to the judgments and estimates used in the preparation of our consolidated financial statements.